 That said, providing "alt" text for spacers or placeholding graphics subjects the speech user to meaningless information.
 Spacers or graphics used only for positioning should be labeled with alt=" " (quote, space, quote).
 Note that you should never completely omit the alt tag, even for placeholding graphics.
 This omission subjects the speech user to hearing the file name of the image.

 If you are in doubt as to whether or not to describe an image with an alt tag, do it.

 3. Name Links Carefully

 Users often move through a page by tabbing from link to link.
-"Click here" does not stand alone well, but "Download SuperSoftware 4.8" is self-explanatory.
+Never use "Click here" or "Learn More" as the text for your links.
+"Download SuperSoftware 4.8" is self-explanatory.

 4. Explicitly State Information